-NEW ORLEANS — A federal district court did not err in dismissing a securities class action lawsuit against an oilfield products supplier and certain of its executive officers because the lead plaintiff in the action failed to sufficiently plead scienter in making its federal securities law claims, a Fifth Circuit U.S. Court of Appeals panel ruled Feb.
-7 (Alaska Electrical Pensions Fund v.
-Flotek Industries Inc., et al., No. 17-20308, 5th Cir., 2019 U.S. Dist.
-LEXIS 3873).
+NEW YORK — A federal district court properly dismissed a shareholder lawsuit brought against pharmacy benefits manager (PBM) Express Scripts Holdings Co. and certain of its executive officers because the lead plaintiff in the action failed to sufficiently state a claim for relief in making its federal securities law claims, a Second Circuit U.S. Court of Appeals panel ruled May 7 in affirming (In re Express Scripts Holdings Co.
+Securities Litigation, No. 18-1850, 2nd Cir.).

-SAN FRANCISCO — A technology company’s shareholder sued the company and certain of its executive officers and directors in a California federal court on Jan.
-22, alleging that the defendants misrepresented the company’s business and financial condition in violation of federal securities laws (Spencer Wong v.
-Arlo Technologies Inc., et al., No. 19-0372, N.D.
-Calif.).
+NEW YORK — A Nokia Corp. shareholder sued the company and two of its senior executives in federal court in New York on April 19, alleging that the defendants misrepresented the technology company’s business and financial condition in violation of federal securities laws (Tanner Tom v.
+Nokia Corp., et al., No. 19-3509, S.D.
+N.Y.).

 NEW YORK — A federal district court did not err in holding that the lead plaintiff in a securities class action failed to plead a strong inference of scienter in making its federal securities law claims against an online currency brokerage and its CEO, a Second Circuit U.S. Court of Appeals panel ruled April 17 in affirming the District Court’s dismissal of the second amended complaint for failure to plead any materially misleading statements (Retirement Board of the Policemen’s Annuity and Benefit Fund of Chicago v.
 FXCM Inc., et al., No. 18-2604, 2nd Cir.; 2019 U.S. App.
 LEXIS 11198).